bulubaeee/MHPNHS-Enrollment-System/README.md

 3. **Log in** using the test credentials provided above.
 4. **Explore the interface** (note: you **cannot** insert, update, or delete data).

-## Important Notes:
 - **This is a tester version only**

-- The system is in view-only mode—data modifications are disabled.
+## Contact:
 - If you are interested in accessing the **full version** with all features enabled, **please contact me**.

-## Contact:
-For inquiries or access to the full features, please contact me at:
 - **Email:** [comboyfrancisc@gmail.com]

+- 🚀 Full Version Features:
+✅ All features of the Trial Version plus:
+✅ Full database integration using MySQL Database Workbench ✅ User authentication & role-based access control
+✅ Data encryption using AES encryption for security
+✅ Student record management (add, update, delete students) ✅ Enrollment processing (register, drop, promote, transfer students) ✅ Automated report generation (generate student lists, summaries, and reports) ✅ Requirements Checklist (track and verify student enrollment requirements) ✅ User History Tracking (logs all user activities such as logins, updates, and actions) ✅ Auto Print & Save as PDF for:
+-Class list report
+-Certificate of Registration (COR)
+-Good Moral Certificate
+-Teacher’s Masterlist
+-Student Details Report
+-Enrollment Form
+✅ User-friendly interface with interactive dashboards ✅ Data validation & error handling to prevent incorrect inputs ✅ Backup & restore functionality for database safety** ✅ Automatic account blocking after 3 consecutive wrong password attempts ✅ Change password feature for user security**
+✅ Power users (admins) can:
+-Update passwords for other users
+-Block & unblock users if needed
+✅ Mass student promotion for quickly advancing students to the next level** ✅ Advanced Search, Filters, and Sorting for efficient data management
 ---

 Thank you for testing the Enrollment System!